sasstools/sass-lint/docs/rules/no-mergeable-selectors.md

 ## Examples

-When `enabled` with the defualt options, the following will generate a warning/error :
+When `enabled` with the default options, the following will generate a warning/error :

 ```scss
 .foo {